 Why Is the Time Value of Money Important?

 These concepts are the basis of every recommendation you see, even if the person making the recommendation isn’t explicitly aware of it.

 It’s better to invest early because of the TVM concept.
-Each dollar that you invest now has a time period to grow, but the reason that it’s important to invest that dollar instead of sitting on it is that if it doesn’t grow and outpace inflation, you will lose purchasing power over time.
+Each dollar you invest now has a time period to grow, but it’s important to invest that dollar instead of sitting on it because if it doesn’t grow and outpace inflation, you will lose purchasing power over time.

-Gas, movie tickets, and food used to cost less and a $50,000 salary used to mean a lot more.
+Gas, movie tickets, and food used to cost less, and a $50,000 salary used to mean a lot more.
 That fantastic investment that promises a huge return?
-It comes with increased risk as well, or it would have been snapped up already.
+It also comes with increased risk, or it would have been snapped up already.

 Again, that doesn’t necessarily mean it’s a bad financial decision; you need to understand what you’re getting into.
 You need to take some risk for your money to outpace inflation, so make sure you’re comfortable with the amount you’re taking.